 Christmas in Japan is an interesting holiday, in that only 1.5% of Japanese people are actually Christian, yet elaborate Christmas trees illuminate the city as soon as the clock strikes midnight on November 1.
 Though not necessarily for religious reasons, Japanese people enjoy Christmas, and have their own traditions for the winter holiday.
 From buckets of fried chicken to a romantic dinner on Christmas Eve, here’s what to expect when spending Christmas in Japan.

-Christmas in Japan is a Lover’s Holiday
+Christmas in Japan Is a Lover’s Holiday

 A lot of couples reserve romantic dinners, exchange gifts and celebrate the holiday essentially like Valentine’s Day.
 Plus, many foreigners are surprised that Japanese people celebrate Christmas Eve more so than Christmas Day.
 In short, if you’re lucky enough to get a last-minute reservation for somewhere nice on Christmas Eve, expect a room full of couples.

-The more family-gathering, wholesome holiday that equates to a western Christmas is Japanese New Year.
+The more family-gathering, wholesome holiday that equates to a Western Christmas is Japanese New Year.
 Families get together to eat osechi and kids receive money from their parents and older relatives.
-In many ways, the roles of Christmas and New Year in Japan and the west are reversed.
+In many ways, the roles of Christmas and New Year in Japan and the West are reversed.

-KFC and Strawberry Shortcake are Staples of Christmas in Japan
+KFC and Strawberry Shortcake Are Staples of Christmas in Japan

 In Japan, the traditional roast chicken and fruit cakes have long vanished from the dinner table, leaving a bucket of fried chicken and a fluffy strawberry shortcake in its stead.
 Eating KFC at Christmas has become such a common tradition that you have to reserve weeks, if not months, ahead.
 Not to mention that you still must line up to get your bucket of fried goodness on the holy day.